 - Certain medications

-Most moles are harmless but with any new or changing mole, it’s important to have it evaluated by one of our practitioners at Nashville Skin to check for signs of melanoma.
+Most moles are harmless but with any new or changing mole, it’s important to have it evaluated by one of our dermatologists at Nashville Skin to check for signs of melanoma.
 Moles can be easily removed if they meet the following criteria:

 - Potentially skin cancer